muditg317/Bokay/devlogs/020 - Fixes and Finally Compiling Again.md

   - Add grammar rules for while/do-while loops
 - Allow functions to take any type of declarator as return type / parameter type
   - Required test updates for `functions.bokay`
+- Update `loops` tests to include correct output for `ParseTree` generation

 ## TODO
 1. Finish parsing errors before moving to AST generation